 Eight myths a NY dementia family should release before they go down a wrong path.

-2. "Memory loss equals Alzheimer's."
-Alzheimer's disease accounts for roughly 60–80% of dementia cases.
+"Memory loss equals Alzheimer's."
+Alzheimer's disease is the most common cause, but it accounts for only the majority of dementia cases.
 Other major causes include vascular dementia, Lewy body dementia (DLB), frontotemporal dementia (FTD), Parkinson's disease dementia, mixed pathology dementia, and reversible/treatable mimics, B12 deficiency, hypothyroidism, normal pressure hydrocephalus, depression, medication side effects, urinary tract infection-induced delirium.
 A real workup at a CEAD or memory center distinguishes these.

-3. "There's nothing you can do."
+"There's nothing you can do."
 Two FDA-approved disease-modifying therapies, lecanemab (Leqembi) and donanemab (Kisunla), are now available in NY for early symptomatic Alzheimer's with confirmed amyloid pathology.
-Donanemab in TRAILBLAZER-ALZ 2 slowed clinical progression by 22–35% over 18 months.
-Lecanemab in CLARITY-AD slowed clinical decline 27% over 18 months.
+In their pivotal trials (CLARITY-AD and TRAILBLAZER-ALZ 2), each modestly slowed clinical progression over 18 months.
+They are not a cure, but "nothing you can do" is no longer true.Centers for Medicare & Medicaid Services. (n.d.).
+GUIDE (Guiding an Improved Dementia Experience) Model. cms.gov.
+Retrieved Aug 1, 2026, from https://www.cms.gov/priorities/innovation/innovation-models/guide

-4. "Medicare covers nursing home for dementia."
-Medicare pays for up to 100 days of post-hospitalization skilled nursing care (the first 20 days at 100%, days 21–100 with a daily coinsurance, $209.50/day in 2025).
+"Medicare covers nursing home for dementia."
+Medicare pays only for a limited post-hospitalization skilled-nursing stay (the first 20 days fully covered, then a daily coinsurance).
 Medicare does not pay for long-term custodial dementia nursing home care.
 Medicaid does, after a spend-down.

 14. Crisis Lines and Hotlines